 If you experience symptoms of a heart condition, such as shortness of breath or chest pain, cardiac catheterization helps to diagnose your condition.
-It’s an imaging procedure used by cardiologist Prasad Maddukuri, MD, FACC, MRCP, at Sunnyvale Cardiology, in Sunnyvale, Texas, to evaluate heart function or enhance another heart procedure.
+It’s an imaging procedure used by cardiologists Prasad Maddukuri, MD, FACC, MRCP, Saleem H. Mallick, MD, FACC, and Larry Moore, MD, FACC, at Sunnyvale Cardiology, in Sunnyvale, Texas, to evaluate heart function or enhance another heart procedure.
 Call Sunnyvale Cardiology to learn more about cardiac catheterization or schedule an appointment online today.

 Cardiac catheterization is an imaging procedure that helps your cardiologist assess your heart’s function and diagnose or treat heart conditions.
 It’s used to: